tarunjain3/Third-Eye-Project/README.md

 # Thirdeye
 ### This app is for online procotor to monitor students automatically.
 This project has been made for Digital Makeathon 3.0 by team Enc0ders.

+This app is made in flutter and dart

 ## Team members:
 - [Pratham Goyal](https://github.com/TheRealTechWiz)